 - Promoting our cultural heritages across the country during Saskatchewan’s Centennial year.

 - We Are SK PSA project is a partnership between seven organizations – Aboriginal Friendship Centres of Saskatchewan (AFCS), Conseil Culturel Fransaskois (CCF), MCoS, Saskatchewan Film Pool (SFP), Saskatchewan German Council (SGC), Saskatchewan Organization for Heritage Languages (SOHL), and UCC-SPC with support from the Ministry of Parks, Culture and Sport.
 This project features six PSAs with the following themes: Culture is a Two-Way Street; From Many Peoples Strength; Cold Land, Warm Hearts; Look Beyond the Surface; Home and Overcoming Discrimination.
-The PSAs have been available through broadcast, web site (www.WeAreSK.ca) and social media.
+The PSAs have been available through broadcast, website (www.WeAreSk.ca) and on social media.